Get Ready for Camping Season

 • Check general integrity.
 Has anything hardened that shouldn’t be?
 Is anything crumbled?

-Clean storage for water and perishables
+Clean water and perishables storage

-Charge up those batteries and devices
+Charge up batteries and devices

 There’s nothing like that moment when you get camp set up, nightfall has come, and you reach for the headlamp and *click* nothing.
-Before you head out, check the batteries in your various devices and plug in your rechargeable gear and power stations.
+Before you head out, check the batteries in your devices and plug in your rechargeable gear and power stations.

 Download Trail Guides for Offline Use